-Identifying examples of other-initiated repair
+Identifying examples of other-initiated repair (OIR)

-The 30 oral hearings contained a total of 2,119 questions from PMs to prisoners, with remote hearings comprising 989 questions and in-person hearings 1,130 questions.
-Of these questions, 60% were in polar form and 40% were in Q-word form.
-Polar questions - often referred to as "closed questions" - are those that predict a "yes" or "no" answer (e.g., "did you break into the house").
-Q-word questions - "open questions" - elicit a longer form answer and usually include a "wh"-question word (e.g., "where was your accomplice when you broke in?" "how did you feel about that?").
-The remote and in-person datasets were almost identical in terms of percentage split between polar and Q-word questions.
-In comparison with Stivers's (2010) corpus of everyday conversations, the oral hearings dataset contained a higher percentage of Q-word types, perhaps because the oral hearing context functions as a specialised site where information is to be elicited in a particular way, with longer answers favoured over mere confirmation/disconfirmation.
-Table 1 shows that OIR (n=85), as initiated by prisoners was more common across remote hearings (n=51) when compared to in-person hearings (n=34).
+The 30 oral hearings contained a total of 2119 questions from panel members to prisoners, with remote hearings comprising 989 questions and in-person hearings 1130 questions.
+Of these questions, 60% were in polar form and 40% were in Q-word form, Polar questions - often referred to as 'closed questions'- are those that predict a 'yes' or 'no' answer (e.g., "did you break into the house").
+Q-word questions - 'open questions' - elicit a longer form answer and usually include a 'wh'-question word (e.g., "where was your accomplice when you broke in?", "how did you feel about that?").
+The remote and in-person datasets were almost identical in terms of percentage split between polar and Q-word questions7.
+In comparison with Stivers's (2010) corpus of everyday conversations the oral hearings dataset contained a higher percentage of Q-word types, perhaps because the oral hearing context functions as a specialised site where information is to be elicited in a particular way, with longer answers favoured over mere confirmation/disconfirmation.
+Table 1 shows that OIR